2022 – Terms & Conditions

 - Entries must be accompanied by an author biography (maximum 200 words) submitted via the online entry form.

-- Include author name, title of work, and word count on the first page.
+- Include the title of work, and the word count on the first page.
+Do not include the author name on the first page of the work.

-- Exclude author’s name on all pages other than the separate front page detailed above.
+- Exclude author’s name on all pages of the work.

-- Please save your electronic files in pdf format by author name and title, e.g. ‘Dorothy_Edwards_MY_NOVEL’
+- Please save your electronic files in pdf format by title, e.g. ‘The_Catcher_In_The_Rye’

 - No alterations may be made once the work is submitted.